-In the past two installments we have looked at equipping your new RV for its first campout.
-While you my choose a state park or private RV park for your first outing, I am going to share a tip of where to find free campsites that most RV newbies are unaware of.
+In the past two installments, we have looked at equipping your new RV for its first campout.
+While you might choose a state park or private RV park for your first outing, I am going to share a tip of where to find free campsites that most RV newbies are unaware of.

 Washington DFW Lands: Since 1939, the state has sought to preserve habitat for fish and wildlife by acquiring key areas for public ownership.
 Today, the Washington Department of Fish and Wildlife (WDFW) owns or manages nearly a million acres of land divided into 32 designated wildlife areas across the state.
 In addition to wildlife areas, WDFW also owns or manages more than 700 water access sites.

-– Motor vehicles are allowed only on green dot roads with parking (camping) allowed within 100ft of the road
+– Motor vehicles are allowed only on green dot roads with parking (camping) allowed within 100 feet of the road

 – 21-day camping limit within a 30-day period

-Water Access Points: By clicking here,you can search a database of water access points managed by the WDFW which provide access to lakes, rivers and marine areas.
-This link is great for those that want to find a place to fish, boat or locate a waterfront campsite.
-You can search by site name, body of water or county.
-Clicking on one of the sites listed from your search will be provided with the following information: location (complete with coordinates and driving instructions), facilities (restrooms, boat ramps, docks, ADA access, etc), contact info and most importantly, if camping is permitted or not!
+Clicking on one of the sites listed from your search will be provided with the following information: location (complete with coordinates and driving instructions), facilities (restrooms, boat ramps, docks, ADA access, etc), contact info, and most importantly, if camping is permitted or not!
 Quite often there is even a picture of the access site.

-Note: Some states require a pass or permit to recreate on their lands which can usually be obtained for a nominal fee.
-In Washington State you will need a Discover Pass to park / camp on state DNR or WDFW land or a vehicle pass which comes with a hunting or fishing license to park / camp on WDFW land.
+Note: Some states require a pass or permit to drive or camp on their lands, which can usually be obtained for a nominal fee.
+In Washington State you need a Discover Pass, or a vehicle pass, which comes with a hunting or fishing license to park or camp on WDFW land.
 Visit http://discoverpass.wa.gov/ to purchase a Discover Pass online or to find a vendor.

-Enjoy your new RV and be sure to take advantage of the thousands of opportunities to camp on state land across the United States during your travels, it is all part of the adventure in RVing!
+Be sure to take advantage of the thousands of opportunities to camp on state land across the United States during your travels.
+It is all part of the adventure in RVing!